kenlt-uk/docker-ckan/README.md

 ### Running the remote debugger remote-pdb

-This is useful when debugging tests.
+This is useful when debugging tests on 2.7 and 2.8.
+For 2.9 the standard `pdb` library appears to be working.

 Add the following line to the part of the code to set a breakpoint: